cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 issue a new TLS client certificate which can be used to authenticate a user instead of using passwords.

-Please refer to the following steps to authenticate via TLS/SSL certificates, which assume you have installed a cluster using the [cluster-example.yaml](samples/cluster-example.yaml) deployment manifest.
+Please refer to the following steps to authenticate via TLS/SSL certificates, which assume you have installed a cluster using the [cluster-example-pg-hba.yaml](samples/cluster-example-pg-hba.yaml) manifest.
 According to the convention over configuration paradigm, that file automatically creates an `app` database which is owned by a user called `app` (you can change this convention through the `initdb` configuration in the `bootstrap` section).

 ## Issuing a new certificate